Circo Beat

-The singles "Mariposa tecknicolor" and "Tema de Piluso" (the latter a tribute to the late comedian from Rosario, Alberto Olmedo) received extensive radio airplay.
-Although the album came close to matching the success of its predecessor, El amor después del amor, it ultimately sold only about half as many copies.
-Nevertheless, it became the second best-selling album of Páez's career and the third best-selling album in Argentina in 1995, with 350,000 copies sold.
-The album was produced by Phil Manzanera, guitarist for the British rock band Roxy Music and for the second phase of Pink Floyd, after Roger Waters left the group.
+The singles "Mariposa tecknicolor" and "Tema de Piluso"—the latter a tribute to the Rosario-born comedian Alberto Olmedo—received extensive radio airplay.
+Although the album did not match the sales of El amor después del amor, it became the second-best-selling album of Páez's career and the third-best-selling album in Argentina in 1995, with roughly 350,000 copies sold.
+A companion edition, Circo Beat Brasil, paired three tracks reworked in Portuguese with guest duet partners from the Brazilian music scene.
+In 2024, Páez marked the album's 30th anniversary with a run of arena and stadium concerts across South America.